jensstein/oandbackup/FAQ.md

 #### How can I open encrypted backups on my computer?

 You can find the encryption algorithm and setup in this class: [Neo-Backup - Crypto.kt · GitHub](https://github.com/NeoApplications/Neo-Backup/blob/main/app/src/main/java/com/machiav3lli/backup/utils/CryptoUtils.kt) .
 The rest depends on the version you used.

+#### What does the notification of schedules and batch jobs tell me?

+*this decribes the notification beginning with version 8*

+***While it is running...***
+- the notification will show in its name / heading:
+  - The NB-Logo followed by "Neo-Backup"
+  - :runner: - app-backups currently running
+  - :people_holding_hands: - app-backups queued/outstanding/not yet started
+- below the notification headline you will see
+  - the name (in case it is a schedule) and the start-time
+- when you expand the notification you will see more details of the parallel tasks which will run (parallelism is based on the amount of cores of the devices SoCs CPU)
+  - the first 3 characters show what NB is currently working on (PREparation, APK, EXTernal data, OBB, etc.)
+  - after the dot you will see the package name

+***When it's finished...***
+- heading:
+  - green NB-Icon in case there were no error
+  - red NB-Icon in case some backups failed
+  - count of processed apps and overall apps in the job
+- below it will show
+  - the name again (in case it is a schedule)
+  - start-time
+  - "OK" (in case no errors)
+- below that the overall time it took

+#### Does NB support multi-user setups / work-profile?

+Disabled / not support for now as it led to strange behavior that apk and/or data was overwritten in both profiles.
+For now NB will only handle the main profile / user and ignore the others.

+So this also answers if it works together with Apps which utilize the work profile (like Shelter or Island).
+You can try to clone NB into it, but it is not recommended.